How to use a custom SSL certificate on the Bamboo ActiveMQ JMS service

 $ keytool -importkeystore -deststorepass bamboo -srcstorepass bamboo -destkeystore bambooserver.jks -srckeystore bambooserver.p12 -srcstoretype PKCS12

-2. Copy the "bambooserver.jks" file to <bamboo-install>/conf
+2. Copy the "bambooserver.jks" file to the <bamboo-install>/conf directory

 -Dbamboo.manage.jms.ssl=false \